ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "But what," said she, after a pause, "can have been his motive?
 What can have induced him to behave so cruelly?"

-"A thorough, determined dislike of me--a dislike which I cannot but attribute in some measure to jealousy.
+"A thorough, determined dislike of me -- a dislike which I cannot but attribute in some measure to jealousy.
 Had the late Mr. Darcy liked me less, his son might have borne with me better; but his father's uncommon attachment to me irritated him, I believe, very early in life.
-He had not a temper to bear the sort of competition in which we stood--the sort of preference which was often given me."
+He had not a temper to bear the sort of competition in which we stood -- the sort of preference which was often given me."

-"I had not thought Mr. Darcy so bad as this--though I have never liked him.
+"I had not thought Mr. Darcy so bad as this -- though I have never liked him.
 I had not thought so very ill of him.
 I had supposed him to be despising his fellow-creatures in general, but did not suspect him of descending to such malicious revenge, such injustice, such inhumanity as